 An invoice is a pillar of the sales process.
-The main document serves as a bill for the service or products your business has provided.
+The main document serves as a bill for your business’s services or products.
 An adequately created invoice is a legal document that provides a binding agreement.

-Invoices are essential not only for keeping track of sales and payments, from balances to stock levels but they can also be used in the case that a payment is overdue or missing and is followed up with more formal actions.
+Invoices are essential not only for keeping track of sales and payments, from balances to stock levels but they can also be used if a payment is overdue or missing and followed up with more formal actions.

 What is an invoice address?